By Kenny Pryde

 JS: Well, I did work part-time in a bike shop and it was great, but it just closed down yesterday, so I’m now technically unemployed.

-Couldn’t you just become
+Couldn’t you just become a student?

 JS: I didn’t like school that much.
 I did OK, but there were times I was coming back from racing in Belgium, I’d get back home at two in the morning and be walking into school a few hours later like a zombie, surrounded by everyone bouncing about after their weekends.